projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

 * [Install `calicoctl`]({{site.baseurl}}/getting-started/clis/calicoctl/install); it is needed for the following step.

 * To work around an incompatibility between the AWS VPC CNI and eBPF mode, create a {{site.prodname}} IP pool that matches your VPC subnet and has the `natOutgoing` flag set.
-The IP pool will now be used for IPAM since AWS VPC CNI has its own IPAM, but it will tell {{site.prodname}} to SNAT traffic that is leaving the confines of your VPC.
+The IP pool will not be used for IPAM since AWS VPC CNI has its own IPAM, but it will tell {{site.prodname}} to SNAT traffic that is leaving the confines of your VPC.

   ```